katnykiel/katnykiel.github.io/content/blog/_index.md

   type: blog
 ---

-Here, I intend to share a portfolio of projects I've been working on (simulations, LLMs, machine learning, and other hobbies), as well as some reflections on grad student life.
+This blog is a simple way to share a quick thoughts of projects I've been working on: simulations, LLMs, machine learning, linux, and other hobbies!